 The Scholarship was designed around the story of the Good Samaritan, though applicants are not required to have any specific religious affiliation.
-Applicants come from the four high schools in Lancaster County, SC.
+Applicants come from the four high schools and the Career Center in Lancaster County, SC.

-Lancaster County area high school counselors assist in identifying high school juniors who have met the LCGSSF criteria for scholastic and humanitarian accomplishment.
+Lancaster County area high school counselors, teachers and other faculty members may assist in identifying high school juniors who have met the LCGSSF criteria for scholastic and humanitarian accomplishment.
 A Selection Committee, made up of LCGSSF Board members, interviews a select group of applicants before awarding the junior recipient.
 It is a deliberate consideration evaluation process.

-Applications are sent to school counselors at the four LC high schools in the late Fall or Early Spring of each year.
-The link for the application will be on the school websites for students to apply for the scholarship online or they may print and mail the applications by the deadlines that are posted.
-The Board will meet and decide on the final applicants to come for an interview.
+Applications are posted on the LCGSSF webpage and scholarship flyers are posted in the high schools and in the Career Center.
+Scholarship flyers make it easy to apply by connecting to the QR-code.
+Information is sent to the school advisory board members, guidance departments, and principals and of each school.
+The link for the application will be posted on the school websites for students to apply for the scholarship online or they may print and mail the applications by the deadlines that are posted.
+The Scholarship committee will meet and decide on the final applicants to come for an interview.
 A panel from the Scholarship Board will interview each of the finalists, and one deserving recipient from each high school will be selected based on the designated requirements.

 Traditionally one JUNIOR is selected from each of the four Lancaster county high schools for a two or four-year scholarship based on the school of choice; however, the scholarship will not be awarded to a student by default.
 If there is only one student who applies at a particular school, he/she must meet all standards to be a recipient.
 The scholarship provides scholarship money for four to eight full semesters.
 The scholarship is awarded to a graduating senior who has been accepted to college or a tech school and who has best exemplified a commitment of selfless service to others.